Sanusi Lamido Sanusi: Honours

-Issue
+Personal life

 Sanusi has 4 wives and 14 children, 5 sons and 9 daughters.

 Ancestry

 Patrilineal descent

 Sanusi is the first Dabo prince to become emir in the two centuries rule of the family without his father reigning.
 His patriline is the line from which he is descended father to son.

 Patrilineal descent is the principle behind membership in royal houses, as it can be traced back through the generations, which means that Sanusi is a member of the Dabo dynasty.